somerwalker/ai-transformation-playbook/README.md

 Background leading complex cloud, infrastructure, and AI initiatives across global organizations.
 Focused on turning strategy into disciplined execution.

 LinkedIn: https://www.linkedin.com/in/somerwalker

+## Contributing

+This repository represents an evolving framework for operationalizing AI initiatives.
+Suggestions and improvements are welcome.